bnb-chain/bnb-chain.github.io/docs/bnb-opbnb/advanced/local-dev-env.md

     cd opbnb
 ```

-3. Running `yarn` and then running `yarn build`.
+3. Running `pnpm install` and then running `pnpm build`.
-4. Running `make devnet-up-deploy` and wait for the docker container to start.(The first run will be relatively slow because it needs to download the image and deploy the contract, and then it will be fast)
+4. Running `make devnet-up` and wait for the docker container to start.(The first run will be relatively slow because it needs to download the image and deploy the contract, and then it will be fast)
 5. Through the `docker ps` command, you can see that 5 containers have been started: `ops-bedrock_l1_1`, `ops-bedrock_l2_1`, `ops-bedrock_op-node_1`, `ops-bedrock_op-batcher_1`, `ops-bedrock_op-proposer_1`

 Now L1 is accessible at `http://localhost:8545`, and L2 is accessible at `http://localhost:9545`